CRM Design: 7 Best Practices

 Here are a couple of essential activities:

 Deep interviews are something that you absolutely have to do with a certain frequency.
-Younger products that have doubts about their value prop should do them more; products that are more mature don’t need that as much.
-There's not better place to learn about your customers.
+Younger CRM products that have doubts about their value prop should do them more; SaaS products that are more mature don’t need that as much.
+There's no better place to learn about your customers.
 Remember: interviews give you stories, while quantitative data helps understand how common these stories are.

 A designer conducting an interview

-User interviews help validate your product idea.
+User interviews help validate your CRM software idea.
 Usability testing helps validate the execution.
 Now let's cover the latter as well.

 In a nutshell, a usability testing session is having users interact with a piece of software (coded or prototyped) in real-time.
 That way, you can spot usability issues and solve them.
 Typically, you would need 5 users to evaluate one group of features.
 That said, you should be careful about cramming too much into an interview: that way you will dilute the findings.